-Here’s a question someone asked about pain after anal sex and prostate play.
+Here’s a question someone asked about unexpected pain after anal sex and prostate play.

 “I’m a 33-year-old male who is new at anal sex, but have been experimenting for a while.
 Recently I have been getting more comfortable with toys penetrating anally and trying to get the prostate pleasure that is so hard to accomplish for me and many others.

 I’ve noticed after some of my sessions that I have a sore or bruised pain in my lower left abdomen area that will go away over time and I’ve been just brushing it off as possibly being backed up or constipated.

 Recently I bought a bulb rectum cleaner and used it the other night.
 Since then I’ve had the pain again but much more of it.